-Spotted Hoplo Catfish (Megalechis thoracata) Fish Species Profile
+Spotted Hoplo Catfish (Megalechis thoracata) Species Profile & Care Guide

 Spotted Hoplos are exotic looking active and Peaceful fish.
 They are hardy, intelligent and not predatory.
 However, larger individuals can become quite boisterous in a community set up with their digging and unsettling other fish whilst feeding at night.